Modern Languages BA

 School of Languages, Cultures and Societies Undergraduate Admissions

-Leeds graduates have pursued careers across the globe and in a range of sectors including education, the media, law, publishing, the civil service, business and finance and the charity sector.
+Leeds graduates have pursued careers across the globe and in a range of sectors.
+These include: education, the media, law, publishing, the civil service and diplomacy, business and finance and the charity sector.
 Many others have also pursued postgraduate study, including further training in language-based careers such as translating and interpreting.

 Experience of living abroad, combined with detailed study of languages and cultures, is valuable preparation for employment in a multicultural, multinational environment.